ncarlier/slides-shifting-to-an-api-driven-architecture/slides.md

 Note:

-Let's have a quick focus on REST.
+- Let's have a quick focus on REST.
-Roy Fielding dissertation "Architectural Styles and the Design of Network-based Software Architecture" Very flexible: data is not tied to methods and resources Ability to handle multiple types of calls and data formats: XML, JSON, YAML ...
+- Roy Fielding dissertation "Architectural Styles and the Design of Network-based Software Architecture".
+- Very flexible: data is not tied to methods and resources.
+- Ability to handle multiple types of calls and data formats: XML, JSON, YAML ...
-Structural changes enabled by HATEOS: Hypermedia As The Engine of system State ...
+- Structural changes enabled by HATEOS: Hypermedia As The Engine of system State.
+...

 ----